SmogJ/PublicHealth-RAG-Africa/JOURNAL.md

 ### **Progress Made:**
 * Work on the extraction of text and other data form pdf files
-* Also found out that the metedata gotten from the etract_html script is not complete, need to go back to it
+* Also found out that the metedata gotten from the extract_html script is not complete, need to go back to it
 * The extract_html_update only find the update but those not extract the metadata and text.
 * Its also the same with the get_pdf script, some relevant data is not being extracted, I need to go back to it.